 I see that you want to make a macOS VM in VMware on your AMD CPU but have no idea how or you need a macOS virtual machine.
 You've come to the right place.
 This guide was written for Windows.
 It may work in Linux but no guarantees.

 Make sure that Virtualization/AMD-V is supported by your CPU and is enabled in your BIOS.
-CPUs made from around 2006 or newer should supports this but always good to check.
+Modern CPUs will definitely support this, but if you have an older CPU, you may want to double check.

 Your CPU also needs to support the SSE4.1 instruction set in order to run macOS Sierra and newer.
-CPUs made from around 2009 or newer should support this but like I said before, always good to check.
-You can use CPU-Z to check if you're not sure.
+Modern CPUs will also support this.
+If you have an older CPU, again you should double check.
+You can use CPU-Z to check these if you're not sure.

 Due to VMware's graphics acceleration not being compatible with macOS, you will not have any graphics acceleration in your virtual machine.
 Things like the Launchpad will be extremely laggy, the Dock will be opaque and the virtual machine will not have multiple monitor support.
 That means that apps like Final Cut Pro will not work at all on this.